bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Create a widget placement with region

-In the following example, both the region and sort order have a value, so the widget will appear on a specific category page.
+In the following example, both the region and sort order have a value so that the widget will appear on a specific category page.

 **Widget with region**